Skip to main content

 • graphics

-The graphics of the game have received mixed reviews, with many players noting significant issues such as poor animations, graphical glitches, and unoptimized performance, which detract from the overall experience.
-While some appreciate the cinematic improvements and aesthetic choices, others criticize the visuals as outdated and lacking polish, especially for a game released in 2018.
-Overall, the graphics seem to be a point of contention, with some players feeling that they do not meet modern standards despite occasional moments of visual appeal.
+The graphics in "Lucius 3" have received mixed reviews, with many players noting a decline in quality compared to previous installments, citing issues like poor animations, graphical glitches, and unoptimized performance.
+While some appreciate the cinematic improvements and aesthetic choices, others criticize the overall visual fidelity as outdated and lacking polish, especially for a game released in 2018.
+Overall, the game's graphics seem to struggle with balance between visual appeal and technical execution, leading to a generally disappointing experience for many players.

 • “It looked great to me, and especially if you are invested in the story, the visuals do enhance it.”